-An external collaboration platform in R&D, education, technology, and government affairs; iDREAM is an initiative being implemented through local bio-hubs and launched in 2018 in our Emerging Markets.
-These bio-hubs improve local capacity for R&D to address local needs.
-In 2018, AstraZeneca launched iDREAM hubs in Russia, Brazil and Taiwan with important collaboration agreements signed:
+An external collaboration platform in R&D, education, technology, and government affairs, iDREAM is an AstraZeneca initiative being implemented through local bio-hubs across our Emerging Markets.
+The initiative was launched in 2018 as part of our ambitious drive to create integrated science ecosystems across our International Region.
+These bio-hubs improve local capacity for R&D to address local needs and reinforce our commitment to expand the frontiers of science, creating innovative solutions to improve patients’ lives.